xdk2mam/xdk2mam/README.md

 [XDK2MAM](https://xdk2mam.io) main goal is to provide open source software to allow interaction between this powerful hardware and the promising IOTA Tangle.

-The following repository has either **C code** for the Bosch XDK 110 and for the data receiver in **Node.js** where the attach to Tangle via MAM happens, featuring the different methods the XDK110 is capable of (HTTP/MQTT/BLE)
+The following repository has either **C code** for the Bosch XDK110 and for the data receiver in **Node.js** where the attach to Tangle via MAM happens, featuring the different methods the XDK110 is capable of (HTTP/MQTT/BLE)

 # Current stable XDK Workbench version to compile this code is 3.4.0